How to Slice a DeLuxe® Fruitcake from Collin Street Bakery

-Using your serrated knife, slice the fruitcake into two equal halves.
-If your knife is long enough, you will be able to slice the cake in half in one cut.
-Taking your knife, cut the cake horizontally so that you will have four equal cake quarters.
+Using your serrated knife, slice the fruitcake into two halves.
+If your knife is long enough, you can slice the cake in half in one cut.
+Taking your knife, cut the cake horizontally to have four equal cake quarters.
 Cut one of the quarters into halves and then into halves again.
-Repeat this process on the other quarters of fruitcake till you have 16 equal, 2” thick slices of fruitcake.
+Repeat this process on the other quarters of the fruitcake till you have 16 equal, 2” thick slices of fruitcake.

 Unroll a length of the wax paper, approximately 16” in length.
 Using your kitchen scissors, cut into 16 equal, 3” x 4” rectangles.
 Fold the wax paper rectangles lengthwise.
 Pull the fruitcake slices apart to leave a slight space between them.
 Place the folded wax paper between the fruitcake slices.
 Gently maneuver your fruitcake back into its original, tight, circular shape.

 Carefully nestle the tin over the sliced fruitcake.
 Using the cutting board, flip your fruitcake right-side up.
 You may want to do this over a sink since there will be a few stray crumbs.

 Place the lid back on the fruitcake tin.
-For short-term storage, keep it in a cool, dry location or store it in your fridge.
+Keep it in a cool, dry location, or store it in your fridge for short-term storage.
 For long-term storage, store in your freezer.